Top of the page

 Doctors consider putting in ear tubes when a child has fluid buildup in the ears for 3 to 4 months and has some hearing loss, or if a child has a lot of ear infections.

-Ear tube placement is done by an ear, nose, and throat doctor (otolaryngologist) in a hospital or clinic.
+Ear tube placement is done in a hospital or clinic.

 Your child will be asleep during the surgery.
 The doctor will make a small cut in the eardrum.
-He or she will use a small suction tool to gently remove any fluid that drains into the ear canal.
-Then the doctor will insert the ear tube through the hole made in the eardrum.
+The doctor will use a small suction tool to gently remove any fluid that drains into the ear canal.
+Then the ear tube is placed through the hole made in the eardrum.

-Children can usually go home within 1 to 2 hours after the surgery.
+Most children go home within 1 to 2 hours after the surgery.
 They usually have little pain after the operation.
-Your child will probably be able to return to school or daycare the next day.
+Your child will probably be able to go back to school or daycare the next day.

-Your child will not have any visible scars from the surgery.
+Your child won't have any visible scars from the surgery.

 The tubes usually stay in for 6 to 12 months and fall out on their own as the child grows.